10.2 Administration and governance of youth work

 On this page

 Youth work, as defined in the previous section (open youth work and youth associations), has a complex structure of organisations and governance both on a horizontal and vertical level.
 It follows the triple-level structure of Germany's federal system – comprising the federal level (Bund), the state level (Länder), and the local level (Kommune) – with extensive rights of self-government guaranteed under constitutional law for authorities at all levels (see “Youth Policy Governance > Youth policy decision-making").
 Moreover, in Germany's "dual welfare state" ("dualer Wohlfahrtsstaat", Tennstedt 1992), the structure is shaped at all levels by the parallel existence of governmental and non-governmental organisations.
-Non-governmental organisations that play a key role in youth work are the non-statutory organisations and the youth associations (see “Voluntary Activities > Administration and governance of youth volunteering").
+Non-governmental organisations that play a key role in youth work are the non-statutory organisations amongst others the youth associations (see “Voluntary Activities > Administration and governance of youth volunteering").
 Of most relevance to youth work is the local authority level.
 This is where most youth work services and activities are offered, coordinated and financed.

 At the local authority level, the local bodies responsible for child and youth services play a particularly important role.
 These are the rural districts (Landkreise) and urban districts (kreisfreie Städte), as well as municipalities municipalities (kreisangehörige Gemeinde) with their own local child and youth office (Jugendamt) under federal state law.
 In some cases, the municipalities themselves are directly responsible for youth work, even if they do not have their own local youth office.
-The local youth offices comprise two pillars: An administrative office (Jugendamtsverwaltung), which is responsible for the day-to-day running, and a youth services committee (Jugendhilfeausschuss), which discusses and adopts measures on basic issues relating to local child and youth services, including the structure of the services offered and financial support for youth work activities (see “Youth Policy Governance > Youth policy decision-making").
+The local youth offices comprise two pillars: An administrative office (Jugendamtsverwaltung), which is responsible for the day-to-day running, and a youth services committee (Jugendhilfeausschuss), which discusses and adopts measures on basic issues related to local child and youth services, including the structure of the services offered and financial support for youth work activities (see “Youth Policy Governance > Youth policy decision-making").
 Members of the youth services committee often include representatives of youth associations.
 The local youth office is in charge of planning, coordinating and supporting youth work facilities and associations, as well as for ongoing quality development and financing decisions (see “Support to youth work” and “Quality and innovation in youth work”).

 Many local child and youth offices as well as local authorities have a separate department or office to support local youth work activities (known as Jugendreferat/kommunale Jugendpflege).
 These positions in the local administrations assist young people with youth-led activities and support non-statutory youth work organisations and youth associations (Jugendverbände).
 Advisory services, training and networking are just some of the ways in which they achieve this.
 The functions performed by these offices can vary greatly across the federal states.
 The local authorities also provide facilities for open youth work facilities and activities (e.g. youth clubs).